• How Are the Danner Novels Different?

 Q: How can an espionage novel be fun?

-A: Matt Danner can be a serious professional when he needs to be, but he has a sense of humor, too.
-The humor comes early in the book, before the action becomes too serious for humor.
+A: Matt Danner is a serious professional when he needs to be, but he has a sense of humor, too.
+The humor comes early in the book, before the action becomes too dangerous for humor.

 Q: Your books feature female CIA officers who command an operation.
 Why did you do that?